Knaledge/openstarbound-server/README.md

 ## Ports

 > [!IMPORTANT]
-> Network port values defined in the Docker `ports` section/key usually align with the network ports for the game server
+> Network port values defined in the [Docker Compose](#docker-compose) `ports` section/key usually align with the network ports for the game server

 | Port        | Description                        |
 |-------------|------------------------------------|